wofr06/lesspipe/README.md

  wrong language was chosen for syntax highlighting then another one can be forced by appending a colon and a suffix to the file name as follows (assuming this is a file with perl syntax):

         `less config_file:pl`

  That works as well to force the call of a colorizer for a given language.

 #### 5.1.1 Syntax highlighting choices
  The filter is able to do syntax highlighting for a wide variety of language and other format files.
-If installed, bat/batcat is used for coloring the output.
-If not, pygmentize, source-highlight, code2color is tried and finally vimcolor which is the slowest.
+If installed, `bat`/`batcat` is used for coloring the output.
+If not, `pygmentize`, `source-highlight`, `code2color` is tried and finally `vimcolor` which is the slowest.
  Among these colorizers a preferred one can be forced for coloring by setting the ENV variable **LESSCOLORIZER** to the name of the colorizer.
- For pygmentize also a style option can be set:
+ For `pygmentize` also a style option can be set:

         `LESSCOLORIZER='pygmentize -O style=somename'`

- Much better syntax highlighting is obtained using the less emulation of vim:
+ Much better syntax highlighting is obtained using the `less` emulation of `vim`:
- The editor vim comes with a file less.sh, e.g. on Ubuntu located in /usr/share/vim/vimXX/macros (XX being the version number).
-Assuming that file location a function lessc (bash, zsh, ksh users)
+ The editor `vim` comes with a file `less.sh`, e.g. on Ubuntu located in /usr/share/vim/vimXX/macros (XX being the version number).
+Assuming that file location a function `lessc` (bash, zsh, ksh users)

         `lessc () { /usr/share/vim/vimXX/macros/less.sh "$@"}`
- or an alias lessc (csh, tcsh users)
-        `alias lessc /usr/share/vim/vimXX/macros/less.sh`

  is defined and `lessc filename` is used to view the colorful file contents.
  The same, but much slower can be achieved using the `vimcolor` colorizer.